stepanowon/vue-tube/README.md

   * unMute()
   * setVolume(number) : number => 0~100
   * getVolume()
-  * setSize(width, height) : yout can set player size on run-time
+  * setSize(width, height) : you can set player size on run-time

 ## events
   * ended : when current video is ended